nextbss/injector_io/README.md

 - [x] Logs printed while in DEBUG mode.
 - [x] Easy to test.
 - [x] Don't use reflection.
+- [x] InjectorIO prevent you to not keep instances of classes that extends Widget.

 ## Core concepts